How To Get SaaS Startup Funding

 Seed Startup Stage

 To qualify for funding, your business must have more or less doubled in valuation since the pre-seed round.
-And, as Investopedia reports, your business should be valued between $3 million and $6 million, though, of course, these are broad guidelines.
+And, as Investopedia reports, your business should be valued between $3 million and $6 million, though these are broad guidelines.

 Series A - Revenue Generation

-The Series A funding stage becomes an option when your SaaS or Software business has started generating revenue and you’re looking to expand.
-At this stage, you need capital to optimize existing business processes.
+The Series A funding stage becomes an option when your SaaS or Software business has started generating revenue, and you’re looking to expand.
+At this stage, you need capital to optimize existing business processes, like the SaaS customer onboarding, which can greatly help boost conversion rates or reduce customer churn.

 While the scale of this funding varies, businesses raise around $10 million on average.
 To attract investors, you’ll need to develop your business model further and show evidence that it can withstand future cash flow fluctuations.